madvn/infotheory/paper/paper.md

 # Summary

 This paper introduces ``infotheory``: a package written in C++ and usable from Python and C++, for multivariate information theoretic analyses of discrete and continuous data.
 It is open-source ([https://git.io/infot](https://git.io/infot)) and details on how to install it and use it are available on its [website](http://mcandadai.com/infotheory/).
 This package allows the user to study the relationship between components of a complex system simply from the data recorded during its operation, using the tools of information theory.
+Specifically, this package enables the measurement of entropy, and mutual information, and also allows the user to perform partial information decomposition of mutual information into unique, redundant and synergistic information quantities.

 # Background